 Daily readers of this site already know how I feel about sharpness.
 Sharpness is vital to professional photographers who make large prints, but beginners probably will not notice much of a difference between a razor-sharp photo that they view on a computer screen compared to a fairly-sharp photo that they view on a computer screen.
 Nonetheless, photographers are crazy about sharpness, and I am too.

-Anyone who has ever shot a gun knows that the key to shooting well is finding a firm shooting foundation.
-Gun shooters do this by stabilizing themselves against a bench, using a monopod, or standing in the most stable positions.
+Anyone who has ever shot a gun or bow and arrow knows that the key to shooting well is finding a firm shooting foundation.
+Shooters do this by stabilizing themselves against a bench, using a monopod, or standing in the most stable positions.
 Not surprisingly, photographers should use the same advice.
 If you haven’t taken a minute to consider whether your photography posture is solid, think about it for a minute and decide how to improve your stability.
 If you don’t regularly use a tripod, just do it!

 I have never tested a lens that is sharpest at the extremes of the zoom range.
 For example, if you shoot a 75-300mm lens, you will get sharper photos at 280mm than 300mm.
-If you shoot a 70-200mm lens, you will achieve greater sharpness at 100mm than at 70mm.
+The Nikon 70-200mm lens shoots sharpest at 135mm.
 I’m sure there are exceptions to this rule, but I haven’t seen them personally.
 Almost all lenses are sharper somewhere between the extremes of the zoom range.

 Many photographers learn that the sharpest aperture on many lenses is f/7.1 or f/8, but it totally depends on the lens.
 That is a good general rule, but it is foolish to accept this as 100% true.
 Just take a minute to lock your lens on a tripod and shoot a subject at all of your aperture levels to see what photo is sharpest.
 If you are a landscape photographer, you will likely notice that many wide-angle lenses are significantly sharper at slightly higher apertures, because they are made that way.
 This test will only take you 5 minutes to perform and will improve your photos for the life of the lens.

 To test sharpness, make sure to shoot from a distance that you commonly shoot that lens, shoot in lighting conditions similar to what you will shoot in the field, and do common-sense things like shoot on a tripod with a cable release and mirror lock-up.